 The WHO code aims to establish and promote voluntary principles and practices for the ethical international recruitment of health personnel within the member states of the European community.

-The UK Code of Practice - key points
+The UK CoP - key points

 The UK code promotes high standards of practice in the international recruitment and employment of healthcare professionals.

 - Any international recruitment of healthcare professionals should not prejudice the healthcare systems of developing countries.
-Healthcare professionals should not be actively recruited from developing countries, unless there is a Government-to-Government agreement to support recruitment activities.
+Healthcare professionals should not be actively recruited from developing countries, unless there is a government-to-government agreement to support recruitment activities.